aeu/legible-algorithms/leetcode/max-area-of-island/README.md

 Comments:
 I enjoyed this problem because it allowed me to use my favourite GoF pattern, Composite.
 It also includes a recursive Depth First traversal, which is cool.

-My solution to this a
-I liked this problem because it allowed me to use my favourite GoF pattern, Composite.
-It's also recursive, which is cool, and has a Depth First traversal.